 Yet the problem was: the comforts of life in the city had made these people soft.
 Too often, Edith had watched as an urban militia company broke and routed the moment Cataliyan lancers plowed into them.

-Unfortunately for her, the reliable Highlander infantry of Gleann Mòr had mostly been blocked in the north by the onset of winter.
+Unfortunately, the reliable Highlander infantry of Gleann Mòr had mostly been blocked in the north by the onset of winter.
 This meant she had to hold the front rank using only her Noble Armigers, feudal troops who answered the call to arms alongside knights and lords.
 After all, it was the Holy Father's will for the nobility to set an example for the masses, and where better to start than in the defense of the Trinitian Realm?

-Yet the aristocracy was not plentiful.
+But the aristocracy was not plentiful.
 After weeks of running battles, she was running out of armigers to form even a single file row.

 As Edith lead this porous screen of plated men-at-arms forward, urban militiamen filtered through the ranks of archers and Rangers to fill the space left behind.
 They leveled rows of polearms forward, presenting a wall of blades against the coming foes while officers blessed them with energy-dampening Legion Resistance in preparation against attack spells.